mariangle/ecommerce-app-ms-sql-net-react/README.md

 - [ ] Improve the application's responsiveness for smaller screens
 - [ ] Implement encryption and decryption for user passwords
   - [ ] Hash passwords
-- [ ] Implement guest checkout functionality
+- [ ] Add guest checkout functionality

 > note: This was my first project, and while it served as a valuable learning experience, I have moved on to other projects and may not actively maintain or update it.